tencentyun/qcloud-documents/product/视频服务/互动直播/产品简介/功能列表/音频_en.md

 ## 3. Remote Room Member Voice Device (Virtual Device)
 ### Enable
 Supported systems: Windows/iOS/Android
-Note: The backend supports sending voices in 6 channels at most.
-If there are more than 6 channels, the backend will select 6 of them based on a certain strategy and forward them to the receiving members.
+Note: The backend supports sending voices in six channels at most.
+If there are more than six channels, the backend will select six of them based on a certain strategy and forward them to the receiving members.

 ### Disable
 Supported systems: Windows/iOS/Android